 How Do You Know If You Have Been Infected By Fleas?

 Intense scalp itching followed by the appearance of red welts, bumps, or pus-filled blisters (usually on the neck or scalp) can be symptoms of flea bites.
 Individuals allergic to flea saliva may experience irritation, redness, and scalp inflammation.
-If the irritation and redness last up to 3 days or more, consult your doctor.
+If the irritation and redness last up to 3 days or more, consult your doctor or a dermatology expert.